 SECTION 3: Case studies and focus topics: This section presents a range of chapters that cover topics which are specific to particular types of games or situations or present case studies of GUR work in specific games, and show well the breadth and depth of GUR work.
 From how to leverage analytics in indie studios, to dealing with the problem of bias imposed by lab settings, evaluating user experience in Dragon Age™, running user testing on a budget, involving players with special needs, GUR in virtual reality and beyond, these chapters characterize many of the current frontlines of user research.
 The chapters included are as follows:

 In chapter 21, Pejman Mirza-Babaei and Thomas Galati focus on user testing for indie studios.
-It describes how user testing often requires significant resources and expertise, but can be conducted in an affordable manner.
+It describes how user testing often requires significant resources and expertise but can be conducted affordably.
 The chapter explores the contributions of analytic techniques to existing GUR methods.

 Guillaume Louvel talks about ecological validity in chapter 22.
 It recognizes the biases inherent in user-testing in lab conditions and prescribes remedies to increase validity.
 The duality between experimental conditions and ecological validity is discussed.
 Validity being most useful as it makes results meaningful.